-One of my most like quotes on Instagram: “you know you’re gluten free when you have at least 5 cereal bars on your person at any one time”.
+One of my most liked quotes on Instagram: “you know you’re gluten free when you have at least 5 cereal bars on your person at any one time”.
 Just make sure you’re ontop of where you’re going, what you’ll be eating and if you need to take your own bits!!

 18. Eating out.

 I could write LOADS of tips for coeliacs here, on this but the short version:

 - 1) call ahead & 2) don’t be afraid to ask lots of questions when you’re there – check they use seperate fryers etc.